rjalarvo/Dllama/README.md

   // update to your model path
   CModelPath = 'C:\LLM\gguf';

-  // update to your model filename
+  // update to your model reference name
-  CModelFilename = 'Hermes-2-Pro-Mistral-7B.Q4_0.gguf';
+  CModelName = 'hermes';

 var
   LOllama: TDllama;